-- (i) When the record is complete, the district clerk or bankruptcy appellate panel clerk must number the documents constituting the record and send them promptly to the circuit clerk together with a list of the documents correspondingly numbered and reasonably identified.
-Unless directed to do so by a party or the circuit clerk, the clerk will not send to the court of appeals documents of unusual bulk or weight, physical exhibits other than documents, or other parts of the record designated for omission by local rule of the court of appeals.
-If the exhibits are unusually bulky or heavy, a party must arrange with the clerks in advance for their transportation and receipt. - (ii) All parties must do whatever else is necessary to enable the clerk to assemble and forward the record.
-The court of appeals may provide by rule or order that a certified copy of the docket entries be sent in place of the redesignated record, but any party may request at any time during the pendency of the appeal that the redesignated record be sent. - (D) Filing the record.
-Upon receiving the record or a certified copy of the docket entries sent in place of the redesignated record the circuit clerk must file it and immediately notify all parties of the filing date.
+- (i) When the record is complete, the district clerk or bankruptcy-appellate-panel clerk must number the documents constituting the record and promptly make it available to the circuit clerk.
+If the clerk makes the record available in paper form, the clerk will not send documents of unusual bulk or weight, physical exhibits other than documents, or other parts of the record designated for omission by local rule of the court of appeals, unless directed to do so by a party or the circuit clerk.
+If unusually bulky or heavy exhibits are to be made available in paper form, a party must arrange with the clerks in advance for their transportation and receipt. - (ii) All parties must do whatever else is necessary to enable the clerk to assemble the record and make it available.
+When the record is made available in paper form, the court of appeals may provide by rule or order that a certified copy of the docket entries be made available in place of the redesignated record.
+But any party may request at any time during the pendency of the appeal that the redesignated record be made available. - (D) Filing the Record.
+When the district clerk or bankruptcy-appellate-panel clerk has made the record available, the circuit clerk must note that fact on the docket.
+The date noted on the docket serves as the filing date of the record.
+The circuit clerk must immediately notify all parties of the filing date.